MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 ---
 title: Extend a Teams personal tab app across Microsoft 365
-description: Learn how to update your personal tab app to run in Outlook and Microsoft 365, in addition to Microsoft Teams. ms.date: 10/10/2022 ms.topic: tutorial ms.custom: m365apps ms.localizationpriority: medium
+description: Learn how to update your personal tab app to run in Outlook and Microsoft 365 app, in addition to Microsoft Teams. ms.date: 10/10/2022 ms.topic: tutorial ms.custom: m365apps ms.localizationpriority: medium
 ---
-# Extend a Teams personal tab across Microsoft 365
+# Extend a Teams personal tab across Microsoft 365 app

 Personal tabs provide a great way to enhance the Microsoft Teams experience.
 Using personal tabs, you can provide a user access to their application right within Teams, without the user having to leave the experience or sign in again.
 With this preview, personal tabs can light up within other Microsoft 365 applications.
 This tutorial demonstrates the process of taking an existing Teams personal tab and updating it to run in both Outlook and Microsoft 365 desktop and web experiences, as well as Microsoft 365 app for Android.